b1-systems/react-components/library/README.md

     changes will be tracked internally
   - `onLanguageChange(key: string):void`: Will be called with the `key` of the selected Language
+  - `showCurrentLanguageInsteadOfIcon`: If passed the `display` prop of the currently selected language will be shown instead of the generic icon

 ## Notification handling